julianctni/imir-16-17/task2/readme.txt

 1. Usage

-You need Python3 to use this program and have two options to start it.
+You need Python 3.5 to use this program and have two options to start it.
 Also make sure, you have the Pillow module for image analysis installed.

 The PlantCLEF2016 data set needs to be put in a folder called 'PlantCLEF2016Test' in the main directory.